Youth leading youth

 Despite having to eat military field ration packs (MREs), living in claustrophobic tents, waking up early on the weekend, and occasionally suffering through poor weather conditions, these FTXs are an incredible experience for our cadets and they come home back wanting to do it all over again.

 Every year our senior cadets have the opportunity to apply for the Air Cadet Glider Power Pilot Scholarship (GPS) or Power Pilot Scholarship (PPS) programs.
-These programs are offered as six-week and seven-week intensive training courses over the summer.
+These programs are offered as seven-week intensive training courses over the summer.
 Successful candidates of the PPS have the opportunity to obtain their Transport Canada Private Pilot’s License.

 All Ground School students will be expected to have a copy of, “From the Ground Up” (FGU).
 The current version is the 29th version.
 The ISBN number for the FGU you need is: 978-0-9730036-3-5.
 Be certain it is the Canadian version, not the American version.
 They are different!
 Weekly assignments and exam questions will be sourced from FGU.